-In our review thus far, we have emphasized the power of I3 theory to provide a process-oriented integration of the established IPV risk factors, focusing on main effects.
-A crucial feature of I3 theory, however, is its emphasis on the interaction of variables tapping one process with variables tapping one or both of the other processes.
-We illustrate I3 theory's two-way interaction effects (instigator \times impellor, instigator \times inhibitor, and impellor \times inhibitor) before turning to the theory's crucial three-way interaction effect.
-When illustrating these I3 theory interaction effects, we frequently review studies from the emerging program of research by Finkel and colleagues because those studies are the only ones to date that were designed a priori to test the theory, and as such, they provide the cleanest tests.
+In our review thus far, we have emphasized the power of I Theory to provide a processoriented integration of the established IPV risk factors, focusing on main effects.
+A crucial feature of I Theory, however, is its emphasis on the interaction of variables tapping one process with variables tapping one or both of the other processes.
+We illustrate I Theory's three 2-way interaction effects (instigator × impellor, instigator × inhibitor, and impellor × inhibitor) before turning to the theory's crucial 3-way interaction effect.
+When illustrating these I Theory interaction effects, we frequently review studies from the emerging program of research by Finkel and colleagues, as those studies are the only ones to date that were designed a priori to test the theory and, as such, they provide the cleanest tests.
 We start by reviewing a recent instigator × impellor interaction effect.